Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Networks in Realized Volatilities

 As a next step, we use our identified networks to find clusters of closely connected stocks, or communities as they are called in graph theory.
 Communities are groups of densely connected nodes with fewer connections across groups.
-In order to represent volatility spillover communities in the graph we make use the \citet{newman2004finding} algorithm based on edge-betweenness.
-The edge betweenness for edge $e$ is defined as

-where $\sigma_{st}$ is total number of shortest paths from node $s$ to node $t$ and $\sigma_{st}(e)$ is the number of shortest paths passing through $e$.
+In order to represent volatility spillover communities in the graph we use the \citet{newman2004finding} algorithm based on edge-betweenness.
+The edge betweenness for edge $e$ is defined as $\sum_{s, t \neq e} \frac { \sigma _ { s t } ( e ) } { \sigma _ { s t } },$ where $\sigma_{st}$ is total number of shortest paths from node $s$ to node $t$ and $\sigma_{st}(e)$ is the number of shortest paths passing through $e$.
 The edge with the highest betweenness is sequentially removed and the betweenness is recalculated at each step until the best partitioning of the network is found.
-Figures \ref{fig:im4} and \ref{fig:im5} report the graphs of the clustered network respectively for our proposed PDS-LM tests and the standard bivariate tests.